socotecio/django-socio-grpc/docs/getting-started.rst

 Assign newly generated classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the ``quickstart/grpc/quickstart.proto`` file,
+In the newly generated ``quickstart/grpc/quickstart.proto`` file,
-you can find the generation of the structure of responses and requests.
+you can find  the structure of Service, responses message and requests message.

-For each serializer, you will find the basic Response message name and the ListResponse message name.
+For each serializer of your app attached to a service, you will find the associated protobuf **message**.
+If the serializer is used as a list you will also find the associated **list message**.

-Serializers need to be assigned to these gRPC messages, which are defined in the ``pb2`` file.
+To let the DSG magic opere you need to manually (for now) reassign this generated message to the Serializer.
+This message exit in python class in the generated ``pb2`` file.

-After code generation with the ``generateproto`` command, you need to import the messages in the ``serializers.py``
+You only need to import the messages in the ``serializers.py``
 file and assign them to the serializers, like in the following example: